 If we don’t try to take a few risks and put ourselves out there now and then, we’ll never know our full potential of what can be achieved.
 Test the waters with something you wouldn’t normally consider, and see where it takes you.

 Jumping out a plane was one of the scariest things I’ve ever done, but of course I have no regrets!

 Try Local Businesses

 When I’m back home, it’s all too easy to slip back into bad habits and return to the familiar chains and corporately-owned establishments.
-Especially where I love in London, it seems you can barely walk for 2 minutes before bumping into yet another chain coffee shop!
+Especially where I live in London, it seems you can barely walk for 2 minutes before bumping into yet another chain coffee shop!
 However, there are also loads of independent places to try.
 And it’s now my goal for the new year to get out and explore them.
 Watch out cute artisanal hot chocolates of London, I’m coming for you!

 Know Your Limits

 Burning out is a real and scary thing.
-In the new year I want to make sure I don’t try to take on too much, all the things I want to do are likely still going to be waiting for me when I finally get around to them – pushing oneself is great, but overdoing it is not!
+In the new year I want to make sure I don’t try to take on too much.
+All the things I want to do are likely still going to be waiting for me when I finally get around to them.
+Pushing oneself is great, but overdoing it is not!

 I mentioned earlier that it’s great to take risks from time to time.
 While I stand by that, pushing yourself to achieve new things is also how you’ll know how far you’re really willing to go.
 There is a fine line between embracing the unfamiliar, and putting yourself in discomfort for the sake of it.
 Know that line for yourself.
 You’ll not only be embracing exciting new things, but also recognising where to draw your limit.